 Tuning Apache Kafka for optimal throughput and latency requires tuning of Kafka producers and Kafka consumers.
 Producers can be tuned for number of bytes of data to collect before sending it to the broker and consumers can be configured to efficiently consume the data by configuring replication factor and a ratio of number of consumers for a topic to number of partitions.

-In addition, server side configurations, e.g., replication factor and number of partitions, play an important role in achieving top performance by means of parallelism.
-To guarantee that messages that have been committed should not be lost – that is, to achieve durability, the data can be configured to persist until you run out of disk space.
+In addition, server side configurations, such as replication factor and number of partitions, play an important role in achieving top performance by means of parallelism.
+To guarantee that messages that have been committed should not be lost – that is, to achieve durability – the data can be configured to persist until you run out of disk space.
 The distributed nature of the Kafka framework is designed to be fault-tolerant.
 For high availability, Kafka must be configured to recover from failures as soon as possible.

 In contrast, Amazon Kinesis is a managed service and does not give a free hand for system configuration.
-The high availability of the system is the responsibility of AWS.
+The high availability of the system is the responsibility of the cloud provider, as is AWS Kinesis latency.
 Kinesis ensures availability and durability of data by synchronously replicating data across three availability zones.
-However, in comparison to Kafka, Kinesis only lets you configure number of days per shards for the retention period, and that for not more than 7 days.
+However, in comparison to Kafka, Kinesis only lets you configure number of days per shard for the retention period, and that for not more than 7 days.
 The throughput of a Kinesis stream is configurable to increase by increasing the number of shards within a data stream.

-Amazon’s model for Kinesis is pay-as-you-go.
+Amazon’s model for Kinesis is pay-as-you-go, with provisioned capacity also available to purchase.
 It works on the principle that there are no upfront costs for setting up; the amount to be paid depends on the services rendered.
-For example, Kinesis pricing is based on two core dimensions, thereby saving companies from bearing the time and monetary expenses of building and constantly maintaining infrastructure:
+AWS Kinesis pricing is based on two core dimensions:

 - the number of shards needed for the required throughput

-Moreover, the Kinesis costs are reduced normally over time automatically based on how much your workload is typical to that of AWS.
+These costs are to some degree offset by companies saving the time and monetary expenses of building and constantly maintaining infrastructure.
+It is also worth considering that Kinesis costs normally are reduced over time automatically based on how much your workload is typical to that of AWS.

 As long as a really good monitoring system is in place for Kafka that is capable of on-time alerting of any failures and a 24/7 team of DevOps taking care of potential failures and recovery, there is less risk of incidence.
 The main decision point here is whether you can afford outages and loss of data if you do not have a 24/7 monitoring, alerting, and DevOps team to recover from the failure.
 With Kinesis, as a managed-service, Amazon itself takes care of the high-availability of the system so these are less likely to occur.